Animesh98/scei-frontend/backend_api_doc.md

 5. **File Uploads**: For assessor guide uploads, use `multipart/form-data` with the file in the `assessor_guide_file` field.

-6. **Assessment Types**: The questioning assessment type has a special ID (`6703c26d78548ed67f9862a6`) and uses different request/response formats.
+6. **Assessment Types**: The questioning assessment type has a special ID (`6703c26d78548ed67f9862a6` for SCEI) and uses different request/response formats.
+SCEI-HE has its own questioning assessment type with similar functionality.

 7. **ObjectId Handling**: MongoDB ObjectIds are automatically converted to strings in responses with both `_id` and `id` fields for compatibility.

+8. **SCEI and SCEI-HE Consistency**: Both systems now support identical questioning assessment approaches with 6 question types (`direct_knowledge`, `procedural`, `scenario_based`, `reflection_based`, `situational_judgement`, `comparison_analysis`).
+API patterns for generation, saving, and fetching are consistent between domains.

 ## Performance Considerations